w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 ![Society Dashboard](assets/society/test_bid.jpg)

 Once you have submitted the transaction, your bid will be shown on the [Society page](https://polkadot.js.org/apps/#/society) under the bids section.
-You can cancel the bidding if you decided not to join the society by calling `unbid(pos)`.
+You can cancel the bidding if you changed your mind about joining the society by calling `unbid`.

 > unbid(pos)
 >